New hydropower scheme: apply to build one

 You should employ a specialist to help you design your scheme and make your application.
 You can contact the British Hydropower Association or the Micro Hydro Association to get help finding a hydropower specialist.

-- it will not prevent the achievement of Water Framework Directive objectives, for example it will not damage the ecological status of water or prevent the improvement of its status – find the objectives for your local area
+- not prevent the achievement of Water Framework Directive objectives, for example it will not damage the ecological status of water or prevent the improvement of its status – find the objectives for your local area

-- it will maintain or improve fish passage
+- maintain or improve fish passage

 Check you have rights of access

-Before the Environment Agency will grant you an abstraction licence, you will need to show them that you have rights of access to the river at the point where you plan to build your scheme.
+You must have rights of access to the river at the point where you plan to build your scheme.

-Using weirs on upland watercourses
+Use weirs on upland watercourses

 If you want to build or reconstruct a weir on an upland watercourse, your proposal is likely to be rejected by the Environment Agency if it’s higher than 1.5 metres.

-For weirs up to about 1.5 metres, you will need to show that your scheme will not harm the watercourse and its ecology.
+You will need to show that your scheme will not harm the watercourse and its ecology.
 You need to show this in your application by providing a report containing hydrological assessments that explain:

 - any changes your scheme will make to the watercourse